NDelventhal/hu_wiwi_grades/README.md

 # Same as above, but instead of solely the latest overview all historical overviews are pulled.
 Typically, a few semesters are available.

 df = hu.get_grading(exam="", only_current_semester = True)
-# Scrapes the grades from the urls listed in the overview pages of either only the latest semester (only_current_semester = True)
+# Scrapes the grades from the urls listed in the overview pages of either only the latest semester (only_current_semester = True) or all (only_current_semester = False).
-# or all (only_current_semester = False).
-An exam filter may be specified as in the examples above or not.
-It returns a dataframe
+# An exam filter may be specified as in the examples above or not.
-# listing the number of participants, the examiner and all grades as variables.
+# Returns a dataframe listing the number of participants, the examiner and all grades as variables.

 df2 = prepare_for_analysis(df)
 # Prepares the output of the get_grading() function for further analysis, such as visualisations, descriptive statistics or regression analysis.